lingeringsocket/shlurd/openhab/README.md

 As an alternative, you can customize this setting via a configuration file; in `/etc/openhab2/services`, create a file `shlurdhli.cfg` with the line `org.openhab.shlurdhli:beliefFile=/path/to/your/custom/beliefs.txt`

 The default beliefs are defined in [this resource file](com.lingeringsocket.shlurd.openhab/src/main/resources/beliefs.txt).
+You'll probably want to copy those into the beginning of your custom beliefs file.

 ## Logging

-To enable some logging from the plugin, you can add these to your [org.ops4j.pax.logging.cfg](https://docs.openhab.org/administration/logging.html#config-file) file:
+To enable some logging from the plugin, you can add these lines to your [org.ops4j.pax.logging.cfg](https://docs.openhab.org/administration/logging.html#config-file) file:

     log4j2.logger.corenlp.name = edu.stanford.nlp
     log4j2.logger.corenlp.level = INFO